Lollators/myDiabetesSupplies/README.md

 In order to properly run this project, MySQL needs to be installed on the computer.

-Once MySql is installed, utilize the command ```mysql -u USERNAME -p``` this prompts for the database password.
+Once MySql is installed, utilize the command ```mysql -u USERNAME -p```, and it will prompt for the database password.
 Once inserted, please refer to the myDiabetesSupplies.sql file in order to obtain the SQL queries to create and populate the database.

+In order to handle the DB properly, we need to use [MySQL Connector](https://dev.mysql.com/downloads/connector/j/).
+This can be included in the project by going to ```File -> Project Structure -> Modules```, and then add the JAR file obtained from the download.

 The Database Diagram can be seen from the **DB_Diagram.pdf** file, included in this repository.

+## GUI Design Principles

+This project adheres to some GUI Design Principles, as:

+- It provides meaningful contrast between screen elements.
+- It uses colors and graphics effectively and simply.
+- The interface is visually, conceptually and linguistically clear.
+- The user can control interactions effectively.
+- The effect of actions on objects are visible (especially alterations to the database).
+- It is very responsive.

 ## ToDo:
 - [ ] Add invalid username check label when trying to delete a user.